IV. SUPPLIER SELECTION AND SOLICITATIONS

 The goal of this policy is to reduce the adverse environmental impact of our purchasing decisions by buying goods and services from manufacturers and vendors who share our commitment to the environment.
 Green purchasing is the method whereby environmental and social considerations are given similar weight to the price, availability, and performance criteria that colleges and universities use to make purchasing decisions.
 Green purchasing is also known as "environmentally preferred purchasing (EPP), green procurement, affirmative procurement, eco-procurement, and environmentally responsible purchasing", particularly within the US Federal Government Agencies.
 Green purchasing minimizes negative environmental and social effects through the use of environmentally friendly products.

-The Director of Procurement and Contracting Services has determined that transactions not exceeding $5,000 are impracticable to monitor for compliance with this policy.
+The Chief Procurement Officer has determined that transactions not exceeding $10,000 are impracticable to monitor for compliance with this policy.
 Departments are encouraged to make every effort to comply with this policy when making purchases.

 The aim of this environmental purchasing strategy is to develop policies consistent with these Principles: